JackSzwergold/Writing/memories/Going to See the Shaggy DA in Times Square in the 1970s with My Dad.md

 On Sundays in our home it was the Sunday *Daily News* and not much else.
 And I‘m not complaining!

 I typically would scour through the comics and colorful sales circulars to squeeze some entertainment out of that pile of newsprint.
-The comics sated my need for colorful pictures and corny jokes and the salesm circulars
+The comics sated my need for colorful pictures and corny jokes while the sales circulars filled my head with the dreams of things (mostly toys) I might—and might not—be able to afford with my meager childhood allowances.

- some entertainment from either reading the comics or day dreaming about toys I could not afford.
-Sometimes I would flip through the movie section to see what was coming out.
+But sometimes I would flip through the movie section to see what movies were coming out.
+And looking through movie ads in a working class newspaper like the *Daily News* back then was a weird experience for a kid.

-Looking through movie ads in a newspaper like the *Daily News* back then was a weird experience.
 While a movie ratings system was still in place, ads for G rated films were typically placed right next to more adult oriented PG and R rated films.
 Sometimes even X rated films!

 Generally, most of the films out at the time didn’t really appeal to me at the time.
 I liked cartoons and other short, ephemeral stuff you could catch on TV so movies seemed like more of an adult thing to me anyway.